haorenfsa/milvus-sql-proxy/Readme.md

 create HNSW index vec_idx on test (vec);

 -- ANN search
-select id from test where vec LIKE search_vec limit 10;
+select id from test where vec like ANN(vec) limit 10;

 -- delete data
 delete from test where id = 1;